utopia-php/vcs/CONTRIBUTING.md

 ## Adding A New Adapter

-You can follow our [Adding new Detector Adapter](docs/add-new-detector-adapter.md) tutorial to add new detector support in this library.
+You can follow our [Adding new VCS Adapter](docs/add-new-vcs-adapter.md) tutorial to add a new VCS adapter like GitLab, Bitbucket etc. and [Adding new Detector Adapter](docs/add-new-detector-adapter.md) tutorial to add new detector support in this library.

 ## Other Ways to Help